rpc-ag/rpc-aggregator/README.md

 # RPC Proxy

-Welcome to rpc.ag, the blockchain node provider proxy tool for DApps!
+Welcome to rpc.ag, the blockchain proxy tool for DApps!
 It simplifies node provider integration by balancing requests across multiple providers through a single endpoint. rpc.ag also enhances observability, improving the overall management and efficiency of your DApp infrastructure.
 Empower the community with better control and observability by using rpc.ag as the homepage of DApp blockchain infrastructure.
 Big brothers started watching node